 People want to know if life has any joy in store for them in the future after suffering a devastating loss.
-I wandered the exact same thing immediately after losing Jackie because the loss was so excruciating and overwhelming.
-I honestly didn't know what to do or how to process it.
-I didn't know how to grieve.
-I needed someone to help me frame my loss.
+I wondered the exact same thing immediately after losing Jackie because the loss was so excruciating and overwhelming.

-Out of desperation, I called Jerry Sittser at Whitworth College, and asked if he would come speak at the church I pastored.
+Out of desperation, I called Jerry Sittser at Whitworth College and asked if he would come speak at the church I pastored.
 It was totally for selfish reasons - to help me recover from my grief.

 Jerry came and helped me with my loss.
-He became a model to me of someone who had suffered great loss (he lost his wife, mom, and daughter when a drunk driver hit their minivan) and yet had joy in his life.
+He became a model to me of someone who had suffered great loss (he lost his wife, mom, and daughter when a drunk driver hit their minivan) and yet had he still had joy in his life.